£5,000 awarded following wrong site surgical negligence

 Two weeks after this second excision was performed, it was discovered that surgery had been carried out on the left mole and not the right one as planned.
 The claimant therefore had to undergo a further wider excision to the correct mole.

 The claimant developed an infection which required antibiotics and the healing process was delayed by a period of four to six weeks.
 As a consequence the claimant was left with significant scarring.

 An expert consultant plastic surgeon advised that the claimant had suffered an unnecessary surgical procedure.
 As a result, the claimant had a more extensive scar which had also been stretched due to the wound being infected.

 The consultant advised that the scar that the claimant was left with was much larger than it would have been if the error had not occurred.

 It was likely that the claimant would require further revision surgery at some time in the future.

 Conclusion and Settlement

-Lliability was admitted by the Defendant NHS Trust and an out of court settlement was agreed, totalling £5,000.
+Liability was admitted by the defendant NHS Trust and an out of court settlement was agreed, totalling £5,000.

 There was no breakdown in terms of damages.

 The panel of clinical negligence solicitors have over 25 years experience helping injured people make clinical negligence claims.